Subbaraju: Early life

 Subbaraju was born in Bhimavaram, to Penmatsa Ramakrishnam Raju and Vijayalakshmi.
-Subbaraju did his education in D. N. R. College, Bhimavaram.
+Subbaraju did his education at D. N. R. College, Bhimavaram.
 He did his bachelor's degree in Mathematics before doing a computer course and joining Dell Computers, Hyderabad.

 Career

-Subbaraju's introduction to the cinema world was an accident.
-Director Krishna Vamsi's personal assistant asked Subbaraju to fix a computer issue for Krishna Vamsi's personal computer.
-After going to Krishna Vamsi's house, Subbaraju was then offered a small role in Krishna Vamsi's Khadgam.
+His most notable works include Amma Nanna O' Tamil Ammayi, Arya, Pokiri, Leader, Bbuddah...
+Hoga Terra Baap, Businessman, Mirchi, Baahubali 2: The Conclusion, Temper, Duvvada Jagannadham, Geetha Govindam, and Majili.
+Subbaraju is immensely popular in Japan for his role as Kumara Varma in the 2017 epic action film, Baahubali: The Conclusion.

+Personal life

+Subbaraju is known to keep his personal life private.
+On 26 November 2024, Subbaraju shared via Instagram that he had tied the knot to Dr. Sravanthi Tapal in Florida, United States.
+Sravanthi is a dentist by profession.